Scripture Reference:![]()

 The guests were surprised.
 “But none of your relatives have that name.”

 They turned to Zechariah and gestured for him to show what he wanted the baby to be named—he still could not talk.
-He asked for a writing tablet and on it wrote, “His name is John.”
+He asked for a writing tablet, and on it was written, “His name is John.”

-All of the sudden Zechariah realized that he could talk!
+All of a sudden, Zechariah realized that he could talk!
 He began praising God for the wonderful way He had kept His promises.
-He explained to the people that John indeed was a special baby, and God had a special plan for him: John would prepare people to follow Jesus (who would soon be born.)
+He explained to the people that John, indeed, was a special baby, and God had a special plan for him: John would prepare people to follow Jesus (who would soon be born.)

 Zechariah and Elizabeth were excited to have a son after all these years.
 But they were even happier that God had chosen them as the parents of a boy who would grow up and help others follow God’s own Son.